0xNILADRI/Spark-Foundation-Hypothesis-Test/README.md

-# Spark Foundation Gender Pay Gap
+# Spark Foundation Pay Gap

 Spark Foundation Inc is a well renounded company.
 They have over 5000 employees all across the globe.
 Out of which we managed to accumlate data for 174 people (samle) on a random basis.
 We have data showing us their name, age, gender, nationality, ethenicity, tenure, department, department, position and annual salary.